-Management's Discussion and Analysis Quarter and Six Months Ended September 30, 2010 (Expressed in U.S. Dollars, Unless Otherwise Noted)
+Management's Discussion and Analysis Quarter and Nine Months Ended December 31, 2010 (Expressed in U.S. Dollars, Unless Otherwise Noted)

-"straight line vesting" under Canadian GAAP.
+The Company has considered the potential effect of share based payments under IFRS and has concluded that there will be no material impact on its financial statements on adoption of IFRS, as these payments are normally restricted to stock options granted by the Company which in most cases all vest within the year granted.
+There will be differences for certain options whose vesting extends beyond the fiscal year in which they were granted, but these will not be material.
+Under IFRS, the concept of "graded vesting" frontloads the stock based compensation expense for options granted such that the expense is higher in initial quarters and reduces as options vest, as opposed to "straight line vesting" under Canadian GAAP.
 However, the effect on annual results is the same under IFRS and Canadian GAAP provided options vest in full within the year granted, as is the case with most of the options granted by the Company.
 The calculation of the underlying fair value under both IFRS and Canadian GAAP is the same and the changes are only with respect to the timing of the allocation of the resulting cost as options vest.